softwareQinc/staq/README.md

 optimization and compilation of quantum circuits.
-It is usable either through the provided binary tools, or as a header-only library that can be included to provide direct support for parsing & manipulating circuits written in the [openQASM](https://github.com/Qiskit/openqasm) circuit description language.
+It is usable either through the provided binary tools, or as a header-only library that can be included to provide direct support for parsing & manipulating circuits written in the [OpenQASM](https://github.com/Qiskit/openqasm) circuit description language.

-Inspired by Clang, **staq** is designed to manipulate openQASM syntax trees directly, rather than through an intermediate representation which makes retrieving the original source code impossible.
-In particular, openQASM circuits can be inspected and transformed (in most cases) without losing the original source structure.
+Inspired by Clang, **staq** is designed to manipulate OpenQASM syntax trees directly, rather than through an intermediate representation which makes retrieving the original source code impossible.
+In particular, OpenQASM circuits can be inspected and transformed (in most cases) without losing the original source structure.
 This makes **staq** ideally suited for source-to-source transformations, where only specific changes are desired.
-Likewise, this allows translations to other common circuit description languages and libraries to closely follow the openQASM source.
+Likewise, this allows translations to other common circuit description languages and libraries to closely follow the OpenQASM source.

 Check out the [Wiki](https://github.com/softwareQinc/staq/wiki) for more information about the library and included tools.